2019 looks to be another year of distinct change for both tenants and landlords in the private rental sector.

 Autumn 2016 seems like a long time ago now - and many other changes have been made in the private rental sector since then.

-But both lettings agents and landlords would have had one eye on the lettings fee ban proposed by Chancellor Philip Hammond just over two years ago.
+But both lettings agents and landlords with properties in England and Wales would have had one eye on the lettings fee ban proposed by Chancellor Philip Hammond just over two years ago.

-The ban on lettings fees looks set to come into force this year.
+The ban on lettings fees comes into force on 1st June this year.
 With the average renter currently paying out more than £250 in fees to secure a tenancy, much of the proposal will be music to the ears of Generation Rent.

 But for landlords, the fees ban is likely to see tenant referencing and inventory costs passed on to them.